mikich-k2v/K2View-Academy/articles/TDM/tdm_overview/01_tdm_overview.md

 - Synthetic data generation, cloning a given entity into the target environment.
 TDM replaces the sequences of each clone to avoid sequence duplication.
 - Replacement of sequences of provisioned entities to avoid duplication in the target DB.
 - Automatic data security and masking on an entity-by-entity basis.
-- Supports updated data of selected entities.
+- Updating data from selected entities.
 - Cross-application integrity.
 - Data Flux features:
-  - Enables users to save (extract) specific versions of a selected list of entities or selected list of metadata (reference) tables.
+  - Users can save (extract) specific versions of a selected list of entities or selected list of metadata (reference) tables.
-  - Enables users to load a selected version of entities or metadata tables to the selected target environment.
+  - Users can load a selected version of entities or metadata tables to the selected target environment.
--  Supports the provisioning of data on-demand or automatic provisioning based on scheduling parameters.
+-  Provisioning of data on-demand or automatic provisioning based on scheduling parameters.
 For example, provisioning the data automatically every week.